LauraLoe/testing/group2_SurvivalAnalysis.md

 $$y = [y_{1,1},...,y_{1,Tmax},...,y_{K,1},...,y_{K,Tmax}]$$

 The visualisation of the DeepHit model shows the architecture for a survival dataset of two competing risks.
 This architecture can easily be adjusted to more or less competing risks by adding   or removing cause-specific sub-networks.
 The architecture of the DeepHit model depends on the number of risks.

 To implement the model the [DeepHit repository](https://github.com/chl8856/DeepHit) has to be cloned to create a local copy on the computer.
+The following packages need to be imported:

 ```python